opensearch-project/project-website/_posts/2023-04-18-searchable-snapshots.md

 | First scan | 588 | 1233 |
 | Repeat scan | 590 | 641 |

-Note that searchable snapshots cannot be deleted until the `searchable` flag on these snapshots is removed.
-Follow the snapshot [configuration steps](https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore/) in order to remove the flag.
+Note that in order to delete a snapshot you must first delete all searchable snapshots created from that snapshot.

 ## Benchmarks

-For the following benchmarks, the OpenSearch benchmark workload was configured with 0 warmup iterations so that the cache was not populated when the measurements started.
+The benchmark data was collected using the [`nyc_taxi`](https://github.com/topics/nyc-taxi-dataset) dataset.
+For the following benchmarks, the OpenSearch benchmark [nyc_taxis workload](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/nyc_taxis) was configured with 0 warmup iterations so that the cache was not populated when the measurements started.
 The test aimed to achieve 1.5 operations per second. `search_clients` was configured to 16 to match the number of CPU cores on the hosts.
 For searchable snapshots, the test was performed immediately after creating the searchable snapshot index.

 | | **Local index** | **Searchable snapshot** |
 | :--- | --- | --- |